 Visual Basic 2005 Variables

 A variable has a name and a value and stores values during program execution.
 In todays programming languages variables are not just names or placeholders for values.
-They store and also process a value.
+They also store and also possess a value.

 With VB .Net and 2005, variables should be declared by default.
 Microsoft VB compiler throws an exception if it comes across an undeclared variable.

 When we declare a variable, we must also specify its type.
-One of the new terms in the VB 2005 documentation is strictly typed, which means that a variable has specific type and you cannot store a value of different type to the variable.
+One of the new terms in the VB 2005 documentation is "strictly typed", which means that a variable has a specific type and you cannot store a value of different type to the variable.

 When we declare a variable we are actually telling the compiler the type of data we intend to store in each variable.
 This way the compiler can generate the code that handles the variables most efficiently.
 A variable that holds characters is different from a variable that holds numbers.